 The Group has established a supply chain financing scheme with three banks.
-Trade payables in the consolidated statement of financial position on 31 December 2020 totalled €1,091.3 million, of which €180.9 million were liabilities related to open purchase accounts covered by the schemes.
+Trade payables in the consolidated statement of financial position on 31 December 2020 totalled \leq 1,091.3 million, of which \leq 180.9 million were liabilities related to open purchase accounts covered by the schemes.
 In supply chain financing, the supplier utilises the buyer's credit rating when selling its receivables to a financing institution.
 Once the buyer approves the purchase accounts, the bank pays them to the supplier without a right of recourse, meaning the supplier has quick access to the cash flows related to trade receivables.
-The Group does not pay commission to the banks for the supply chain financing, and the payment terms do not materially deviate from the payment terms applied with suppliers.
+The Group does not pay commission to the banks for the supplied with suppliers.
 Open purchase accounts covered by the scheme are presented under trade payables on the Group balance sheet.
 The impact of these trade payables can be seen in cash flow from operating activities as change in working capital.